HumanSignal/label-studio/docs/source/guide/tasks.md

 ## Import data from the Label Studio UI

+!!! warning
+    For large projects or business critical projects, do not upload media files through the Label Studio interface.
+This is especially true for files such as images, audio, video, etc.

+    Uploading data through the Label Studio UI works fine for proof of concept projects, but it is not recommended for larger projects.
+You will also face challenges when you want export your data or move it to another Label Studio instance or even just redeploy Label Studio.
+Finally, Label Studio is not designed as a hosting service at scale and does not have backups for imported media resources.

+    We strongly recommend that you configure external storage instead.

 To import data from the Label Studio UI, do the following:
 1. On the Label Studio UI, open the Data Manager page for a specific project.